SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     setter --> ``set`` setter-name-OPT ``:`` code-block-items-OPT
     setter-name --> ``(`` identifier ``)``

 ..
-NOTE: Type specifiers are required for computed properties -- the types of those properties are not computed/inferred.
+NOTE: Type annotations are required for computed properties -- the types of those properties are not computed/inferred.

 ..
 NOTE: 'type' is currently restricted to variables